iter-tools/iter-tools/README.md

 iter-tools is an utility toolbox that allows you to unleash the power and expressiveness of iterables.

-If you want some ideas about how and when Iterators and iter-tools can help you out, take a look at [The Cookbook](https://github.com/sithmel/iter-tools/blob/master/COOKBOOK.md).
+If you want some ideas about how and when Iterables and iter-tools can help you out, take a look at [The Cookbook](https://github.com/sithmel/iter-tools/blob/master/COOKBOOK.md).

 Create iterables
 * [range](#range)